am-eskandari/1800_DTC08/README.md

 * [Contents](#content)

 ## General Info

 This browser based web application to ...

-* I am Amir Eskandari and I am very excited about this project because...
+* I am Felix Tetteh and I am very excited about this project because...

 ## Technologies

 Technologies used for this project:

 * HTML, CSS
 * JavaScript
 * Bootstrap
 * ...

 ## Content

 Content of the project folder:

 ```